 Medium - The mustard seed is not completely ground giving this mustard a grainy texture.
 Great with chicken and all sorts of fowl, meat, and vegetables.

 Medium - Paprika is added to this mustard for extra flavor enhancement.
 Great on anything that comes off the grill.

 Medium - coarsely grind - you can still find a mustard seed or two makes this a mustard that can tolerate great heat.
 So for meats headed to the oven such as roasts or pork chops great mustard to use.

 8. Herbal Mustard

-Mild - Made with Estragon and other herbs from Provance it taste great with chicken or turkey.
+Mild - Made with Estragon and other herbs from Provance it tastes great with chicken or turkey.

 Which one is my favorite you ask?
 I live on the wild side of things and love things super spicy.
 My favorite mustard is a Russian Mustard that opens your sinuses!

-Make sure the lid is placed back on securely and store in refrigerator.
-Optimum storage is 2 months for flavor, aroma and spiciness to be at peak.
+Make sure the lid is placed back on securely and store in the refrigerator.
+Optimum storage is 2 months for flavor, aroma, and spiciness to be at a peak.
 If you are not as picky, mustard seems to last a super long time.
-If your favorite mustard has dried out and you just can't run to the store for a new one add a bit of vinegar, oil and sugar and it will soften up again.
+If your favorite mustard has dried out and you just can't run to the store for a new one add a bit of vinegar, oil, and sugar and it will soften up again.

 Benefits of Mustard:

 Mustard contains oils (allyl-mustard oil) which stimulates the appetite and your digestive system.
 Therefore it is recommended that you offer mustard when serving especially greasy meats.